Blast, gunbattle at Afghan VP candidate's office, 2 dead

-KABUL, Afghanistan — The political office of the Afghan president’s running mate was hit by a large explosion and stormed by several gunmen who remained holed up inside, Afghan officials said Sunday.
-The attack in the capital, Kabul, killed at least two people and came on the first day of campaigning for presidential elections, scheduled for late September.
+KABUL, Afghanistan — The first day of the Afghan presidential campaign began with a large bomb and gun attack in the capital, Kabul, targeting the office of the president’s running mate, officials said, leaving at least two people dead and 25 wounded.

+Several gunmen remained holed up inside the building for over six hours before being killed by security forces, said Nasrat Rahimi, the interior ministry spokesman.

-He said at least two gunmen could still be trapped in the top floor of the four-story building, exchanging fire with security forces.
-Three attackers had been killed so far, he said, and some 75 people rescued from inside.
+At least two gunmen were trapped for hours in the top floor of the four-story building, exchanging fire with security forces, he said.
+Three other attackers were killed in the fighting.

 Ferdous Faramarz, the spokesman for Kabul’s police chief, said the explosion was likely a suicide car bomb.